98th/java-web-development/module1/README.md

-Object-oriented Programming
+Object-oriented programming.

-The individual task includes: \
+The Individual task includes: \
 ·defining the hierarchy of aircraft \
 ·creating an airline; \
-·counting the total capacity and load capacity; \
+·counting total capacity and load capacity; \
 ·sorting planes according to some parameters.